 fbpx

-25+ blue delphinium varieties and how to grow them
+25+ blue delphinium varieties

 Blue delphiniums are specific cultivars within the genus Delphinium that naturally produce blue flowers.
 These plants bloom in rare blue shades by absorbing specific light wavelengths, balancing acidity levels, and creating their own custom pigments.
-The most popular blue delphiniums include ‘Cobalt Dreams’, ‘Summer Blues’, ‘Blue Lace’, and ‘Blue Butterfly’.
+The most popular blue delphiniums include ‘Cobalt Dreams,’ ‘Summer Blues,’ ‘Blue Lace,’ and ‘Blue Butterfly.’

-Blue delphinium: The basics
+Blue delphinium basics

 Blue delphiniums are the queens of the early-summer perennial border garden.
 These towering beauties can be grown at home from blue delphinium seeds of most varieties, and can also generally be purchased locally as seedlings or clone plants.